-In 2007, the PEOs were modified to better reflect program goals for alumni to achieve 3-5 years after graduation and reduce overlap with Student Outcomes.
-Therefore, the changes initiated were evaluated and approved by the CEE department faculty, BCOE executive committee and eventually the academic Senate.
+In 2007, the PEOs were modified, initiated by the ABET committee, to better reflect program goals for alumni to achieve 3-5 years after graduation and reduce overlap with Student Outcomes.
+Therefore, the changes initiated were evaluated and approved by the CEE department faculty, BCOE executive committee and eventually the academic senate.
 Feedback was obtained from alumni and employers in a 2008 survey that indicated (greater than 4 out 5) general agreement with PEOs.
 However, it became obvious by the next survey iteration that direct measurement of PEO achievement was difficult using the current survey; therefore, the survey was rewritten by the ABET committee to directly assess achievement of PEOs.
 Historical PEO changes are provided in Criterion 2.